 A critical part of employee onboarding and continued engagement is learning and development – and this is especially true in the contact center.
 There is a direct correlation between employee turnover, and lack of engagement to poor training, professional development, and coaching.

 92% of employees say learning something new on the job motivates them and makes them feel more engaged in their work.
 And, more than 1 in 3 employees in the U.S. also say they would leave a job if they weren’t offered training to help them.
 By providing your employees with proper onboarding, professional development, and career advancement, you are ensuring both improved #EX and #CX, reduced attrition, and increased profits.
 Stay tuned for our next blog post, where we will take a deeper dive into employee training.

-If we haven’t yet convinced you that developing an outstanding onboarding practice is critical, consider this statistic from Josh Bersin of Deloitte.
+If we haven’t yet convinced you that developing an outstanding onboarding practice keeps talent engaged as is a critical strategy, consider this statistic from Josh Bersin of Deloitte.
 He believes that a lost employee can cost an organization 1.5 – 2.0 times the employee’s annual salary.
 This cost is attributed to recruitment, the onboarding process, the ramp up to peak productivity, higher error rates, the impact on the organization’s culture, and the loss of engagement.
 You can greatly reduce that turnover rate by simply delivering a great onboarding experience.